xchjason/CovidPopulationModel/README.md

   - Same as Step C for Modes 1 and 2.

 - D.  Execute CUSTOMIZE COLAB code segment #4 ("Get Location of Control Workbook").
   - This code segment will prompt for the control workbook link.
-To get this link, open the control workbook (Section 2.2.6), open the SETTINGS sheet, and copy the link address.
+  - To get this link, open the control workbook (Section 2.2.6), open the SETTINGS sheet, and copy the link address.
   - Paste this address into the response box and click the ENTER button on the keyboard.

 - E.  Execute CUSTOMIZE COLAB code segment #5 ("Load Default Values for COVID Rate of Spread in the Population").
-  - This segment loads  the rate at which COVID infection spreads in the **target region** each day (expressed as RT, the COVID reproductive constant).
-See Context(Rt, Vax_Pct).
+  - This segment loads the rate at which COVID infection spreads in the **target region**.
+  - Expressed as Rt, the COVID reproductive constant).
+  - See Context(Rt, Vax_Pct).
   - The user can subsequently modify the Rt values.

 - F.	Execute CUSTOMIZE COLAB code segment #6 (“Import All Parameters to Spreadsheet”).
-  - This segment imports loads the rate at which COVID spreads in the **training region** (Rt values).
+  - This segment imports loads the rate at which COVID spreads in the **training region**.
+  - Expressed as Rt values.

 - G.  Execute CUSTOMIZE COLAB code segment #7 ("Transfer Suggestion").
-  - This segment calculates suggested transfer ratios based on hospital count data and ICU count data from the training region and target region on the first day of the training period.
+  - This segment calculates suggested transfer ratios.
+  - The values reflect  hospital count data and ICU count data from the training region and target region on the first day of the training period.
   - To accept the recommended values based on these ratios, respond "Y" to prompt.
   - To leave the values in the control workbook's SETTINGS sheet unchanged, respond "N" to prompt.